yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

 **5. Create Example Agents:** Consider adding a demo agent to the [templates directory](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/templates) to showcase your new features.

+**6. Provide Comprehensive Testing:** Ensure your implementation includes thorough testing coverage, which is a key quality metric we evaluate.

-**6. Update CHANGELOG:** Document your modifications in [CHANGELOG.md](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CHANGELOG.md) to keep the project's history clear.
+**7. Update CHANGELOG:** Document your modifications in [CHANGELOG.md](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CHANGELOG.md) to keep the project's history clear.

 ## Submitting Your Work